enola-dev/enola/docs/dev/setup.md

 # Dev Set-Up

-To locally build, work on and contribute to this project, you need to:
+**We highly recommend you use our ready-made [Web/Cloud IDE](ide.md) set-up.** _This page documents various tools you would need to locally install, but it may be out of date (please help to update it) - it's just so much easier to use a ready-made Web/Cloud IDE with only 1 click!_

-1. Install Java Development Kit (JDK) [version 11.0](../../.bazelrc).
+1. Install Java Development Kit (JDK), [same version as in `.bazelrc`](../../.bazelrc).
    There are different Java (like Linux) "distributions" (all based on OpenJDK).
    The easiest way to install one of them is typically to use your OS' package manager:

-       sudo apt-get install openjdk-11-jdk openjdk-11-doc openjdk-11-source
+       sudo apt-get install openjdk-21-jdk openjdk-21-doc openjdk-21-source

    An alternative is to use e.g. [the SDKMAN!](https://sdkman.io) If you work on several projects using different Java versions,